Chart Color Schemes

 Kogarah lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Kogarah's population, as of November 2025, is approximately 15,162.
-This represents an increase of 2,111 people since the 2021 Census, which recorded a population of 13,051.
+Kogarah's population was around 15,162 as of November 2025.
+This reflected an increase of 2,111 people since the 2021 Census, which reported a population of 13,051 people.
 The change was inferred from the estimated resident population of 14,995 in June 2024 and an additional 528 validated new addresses since the Census date.
-This results in a population density ratio of 6,829 persons per square kilometer, placing Kogarah in the top 10% of locations assessed by AreaSearch.
-The area's growth rate of 16.2% since the 2021 census exceeded both the SA4 region (5.5%) and the state level.
-This growth was primarily driven by overseas migration, contributing approximately 91.6% of overall population gains during recent periods.
+This resulted in a population density ratio of 6,829 persons per square kilometer, placing Kogarah in the top 10% of national locations assessed by AreaSearch.
+The growth rate of 16.2% since the 2021 census exceeded both the SA4 region (5.5%) and the state level, indicating strong population growth in the area.
+Overseas migration contributed approximately 91.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on these projections, Kogarah is expected to grow by 7,397 persons by 2041, recording a total gain of 47.7% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations were applied to all areas for the years 2032 to 2041.
+Based on projected demographic shifts and exceptional growth, Kogarah is predicted to grow by 7,397 persons to 2041, reflecting a gain of 47.7% in total over the 17-year period.

 Frequently Asked Questions - Population